Marine protected areas are an important tool in ensuring that our marine biodiversity is maintained in a healthy state.

-DOC is responsible for the implementation, management and monitoring of New Zealand's 44 marine reserves.
+DOC is responsible for the implementation of new marine reserves, and the management and monitoring of existing marine reserves.

 The health of individual marine reserves is summarised in these report cards.
 They present the health status and some trends.